Avaiga/taipy-doc/docs/tutorials/fundamentals/5_rag_chatbot/index.md

 ![The panel within the green box is a partial](images/conv_partial.png){width=90% : .tp-image-border }

-By using a partial, we can continually generate new chat bubbles by updating the partial’s content, representing the ongoing conversation between the user and LLM.
+By using a partial, we can continually generate new chat bubbles by updating the partial's content, representing the ongoing conversation between the user and LLM.

 Furthermore, we also defined the [*on_init*](../../../manuals/gui/callbacks.md/#initialize-a-new-connection) callback